 There are many different techniques surrounding the practice of Shaolin meditation, here are some easy steps to access the simple nature of body, space, and awareness.

-Sit comfortably with your back straight, but not stiff.
+- Sit comfortably with your back straight, but not stiff.
 Don’t worry about perfect posture; just be comfortable and cross your legs if you wish.
-Close your eyes and allow the energy and circulation to flow freely throughout your body without resistance.
+Close your eyes and allow the energy and circulation of your body to flow freely without resistance.

-Intentionally surrender to the moment and feel your shoulders sink a little bit.
-Connect both of your hands with one another facing up.
+- Intentionally surrender to the moment and feel your shoulders sink a little bit.
+Connect both of your hands with one another in the middle of your lap, palms facing up.
 Mind and body become very calm.

-Once you have gained contact with the subtle sensations of your body, bring your mind into your body, and allow them to coexist in harmony.
-Let any thoughts you might have travel to your heart.
+- Once you have gained contact with the subtle sensations of your body, bring your mind into your body, and allow them to coexist in harmony.
+Let any thoughts you might have traveled to your heart.

-When you feel ready, you can open your eyes and slowly bring your awareness back to your body and your surroundings.
-Allow the mind to be at rest.
-Notice the razor sharp connection that your mind and body share.
+- When you feel ready, you can open your eyes and slowly bring your awareness back to your body and your surroundings.
+Allow your mind to be at rest.
+Notice the razor-sharp connection that your mind and body share.
 Be at rest and appreciate the presence and lightness of this moment.

-Stand up and move your body freely.
+- Stand up and move your body freely.
 Raise your hands straight up to the air and look upward while bringing in a nice deep breath.
-Stay their for a few seconds before bringind your arms back down.
+Stay there for a few seconds before bringing your arms back down.
 Feel the energy of your body and allow the movement of your entire body to be fluent.

 This is about cultivating the discipline of awareness.
 It is not about eliminating thoughts or emotions; this meditation is about bringing the mind and body into a state of balanced coherence.
 This will happen naturally, once you learn how to surrender to the process.